Worship in Hinduism: Murti

-In Hinduism, a murti typically refers to an image or statue which expresses a Divine Spirit (murta).
+In Hinduism, a murti is an embodiment of the divine, the Ultimate Reality or Brahman.
+In religious context, murtis are found in Hindu temples or homes, where they may be treated as a beloved guest and serve as a participant of Puja rituals in Hinduism.
+A murti is installed by priests, in Hindu temples, through the Prana Pratishtha ceremony.
+These is also a utsava murti ("mobile image of god") which is used for processions and various festive celebrations.
+Unlike the installed main deity image in Hindu temples, these murtis can be taken out of the temple and paraded during special occasions, processions, and festivals.
 Devotional (bhakti) practices centered on cultivating a deep and personal bond of love with God often include veneration of murtis.
 Acts of devotion can include awakening the murti in the morning and making sure that it "is scrubbed, clothed, and garlanded."
 Furthermore, the building of a temple for the murti is considered the highest act of devotion.
-Some Hindu denominations like Arya Samaj and Brahmo Samaj, however, reject it, equating it with an idol worship.

 Puja

 Pūjā or alternative transliteration Pooja (Sanskrit: reverence, honour, adoration, or worship) is a religious ritual performed by Hindus as an offering to various deities, distinguished persons, or special guests.
 It is done on a variety of occasions and settings, from daily puja done in the home, to temple ceremonies and large festivals, or to begin a new venture.
-Puja is modeled on the idea of giving a gift or offering to a deity or important person and receiving their blessing (Ashirvad).
-The puja ritual is performed by Hindus worldwide.
+A priest determines the timing of puja by consulting the pancanga (ritual calendar), which indicates auspicious dates and times for religious ceremonies.
+Puja rituals range from simple offerings of water, flowers, and incense in domestic shrines to the elaborate 16 upacharas in temples.
+Physical expressions of humility, like the namaste gesture, bending, or full prostration, accompany puja.
+Many Hindus equate it with prayer in English, but puja is distinct, involving tangible offerings to deity images.
+The puja concludes with aarti.
+The offerings given during puja, like food and flowers, are returned to worshippers as prasada, believed to carry the deity's blessings.
+This prasada is often shared with others, extending the puja's benefits.